Postman Pat: Film

-Postman Pat: The Movie, a British-American 3D computer-animated comedy children's feature film version of the British stop-motion animated children's television show, was theatrically released on 23 May 2014 in the United Kingdom.
+Postman Pat: The Movie, a British-American computer-animated feature film version of the British stop-motion animated children's television show, was theatrically released on 23 May 2014 in the United Kingdom.
 The film was distributed and produced by Lionsgate and Icon Productions and animated by Rubicon Group Holding.
 The story revolves around Pat entering a talent show audition which leads to robots taking over his postal service whilst he is away.
 The film stars Stephen Mangan as the voice of Pat and also features Jim Broadbent, Rupert Grint, David Tennant, Ronan Keating (as Pat's singing voice), Susan Duerden, Sandra Teles, TJ Ramini and Peter Woodward.

 Spin-off

-A CGI spin-off to the series was made called Guess with Jess which follows Pat's cat Jess now with the ability to talk and his adventures with the farm animals.
+A CGI spin-off to the series was made called Guess with Jess which follows Pat's cat Jess, now with the ability to talk, and his adventures with the farm animals.
 The series debuted on 9 November 2009 and ended in 2013.

 Music

 Music for the original 1981 series was by Bryan Daly, who wrote a number of songs including the well-known theme tune.
-For the 2003 series, pop writer Simon Woodgate scored the show and wrote new songs, including a new closing theme "What's in His Bag?".
-The theme tune "Postman Pat & His Black and White Cat" was sung by Ken Barrie for the original series in the 1980s and '90s.
+For the 2003 series, pop writer Simon Woodgate scored the show and wrote new songs, including a new closing theme "Postman Pat (Can You Guess What's In His Bag?)".
+The theme tune "Postman Pat & His Black and White Cat" was sung by Ken Barrie for the original series in the 1980s and 1990s.
 An extended version of the tune was released as a single in the UK where it reached number 44 in the charts in July 1982.
+An album, titled Postman Pat: Songs and Music From the TV Series, was released by Post Music in 1982.

 The theme tune and songs for Postman Pat Special Delivery Service (including "Special Delivery Service, What's It Going to Be Today?"), was recorded by Simon Woodgate at Echobass Studios.

 In 2013, DreamWorks Classics released Postman Pat SDS series 2.
 The new 26-episode series retained Bryan Daly's original theme tune and Simon Woodgate's closing song, however new character themes and incidental music was composed by Sandy Nuttgens.

-There is also an album called Postman Pat: Songs and Music From the TV Series, released by Post Music in 1982.

 The theme song has undergone several adaptations; from 1994 to 2006, the theme tune had additional instruments such as synthesised strings and a tambourine.
 A similar edit had already been made to the 1993 album version, which was an edit of the original 1982 album version.

 Books

-As of 2009, over 12 million books, including storybooks, integrated learning books, colouring books, and multi-character magazines, have been sold worldwide.
+As of 2009, over twelve million books, including storybooks, integrated learning books, colouring books, and multi-character magazines, have been sold worldwide.

-Advertising

-The Postman Pat characters and setting have also been used in the UK and Australia in television advertisements for the company Specsavers.